controlplane-com/github-actions-example-terraform/README.md

     - Line 9: Uncomment and update with the action (e.g., push, pull request, etc.) and branch names (e.g., dev, main, etc.) this workflow will trigger on.
     - Lines 33 and 46: Update the branch names to match line 9.

-4. Review the Terraform HCL file located at `/terraform/terraform.tf` using the values that were created in the `Terraform Cloud Set Up` section:
+4. Update the Terraform HCL file located at `/terraform/terraform.tf` using the values that were created in the `Terraform Cloud Set Up` section:
     - `TERRAFORM_ORG`: The Terraform Cloud organization.
     - `WORKSPACE_PREFIX`: The Terraform Workspace Prefix.
 Only enter the prefix.
 Terraform will automatically append the value of the `TF_WORKLOAD` environment variable that was set in the action when pushing the state to the Terraform cloud.
 This comes in handy when deploying to multiple branches as each branch will have its own workspace (hosting the state) within the Terraform Cloud.

 5. The file `/terraform/.terraformrc` must be included to allow Terraform to authenticate to their cloud service.
 No modification is necessary.
-The workflow will update the credentials during execution using the `sed` command on line 71.
+The pipeline will update the credentials during execution with the value of the `TF_CLOUD_TOKEN` environment variable.

 **To manually trigger the GitHub action:**